menhaj007/reach_mastermind/README.md

 - Correct number but wrong location (incorrect)
 - incorrect number which doesn't exist in the computer's generated list.

-As a result each element will require one of the the tree responses of being true/false.
+As a result each element will require one of the tree responses of being true/false.

 ```
 if (correctNumberAtCorrectLocation exist)